Pruning Pepper Plants – How Prune Pepper Plants Right

 For topping, you’ll just need to make a single cut.
 Ideally, do this while the plant has a single central stem, before there is a fork (or Y shape).
 We recommend pruning young peppers just above the 3rd or 4th node, counting up from the bottom.

-This will allow more light to reach lower nodes, triggering new growth from below.
-Many pepper varieties have a tendency to grow tall and lanky, especially with inadequate lighting.
-Pruning can also help keep your plants a manageable size while they are indoors.
+This will trigger new growth from lower on the plant.
+Many pepper varieties have a tendency to grow tall and a bit lanky, especially under poor lighting conditions.
+Pruning can also help keep your plants a manageable size while they are still growing indoors.

 Once you have chosen which part of your plant to prune, it’s time to make the cut.
 Make sure you use a pair of sharp scissors or pruning shears.
-Do not use your fingers to break or pinch the stems!
-This can cause damage to the plant, prolonging recovery.
+Do not use your fingers to break or pinch the stems.
+This can cause damage to the plant.

 Use pruners for a nice, clean slice that will heal quickly.
 This way, the pepper plant can recover and begin forming new growth sooner.